MTandHJ/amoc/README.md

-**Note:** If you want to fine-tune the pre-trained model of CCC, CAC or CAA, you shall add "--bn_adv" to active the clean BN .
+**Note:** If you want to fine-tune the pre-trained model of CCC, CAC or CAA, you shall add "--bn_adv" to activate the clean BN .

 #### StdEv